Pelvic Prolapse: A Common Cause of Pelvic Pain & Discomfort

 Conservative treatments include Keegle exercises to strengthen the muscles of the pelvis that will then better support the organs.
 Keegle muscles are the muscles used to stop the urine flow when urinating.
 With mild prolapse muscle tone may increase and prevent worsening of symptoms.
 Additional measures such as limiting lifting, weight loss, and eliminating smoking may help.

-For more severe case surgery remains a proven and effective treatment option.
+Surgical Options: For more severe cases, surgery remains a proven and effective treatment option.
 The type of surgery is determined by the amount and type of prolapse and the symptoms one is experiencing.
 Procedures are available that do not require a hysterectomy or the use of mesh.
-Surgical decisions are complex and best made after an examination and discussion with your physician.
+Pelvic Reconstructive Surgery is an option for treating severe pelvic prolapse.
+However, surgical decisions are complex and best made after an examination and discussion with your Woodlands OBGYN physician.
 We are trained in all the latest procedures using the vaginal, laparoscopic, and robotic techniques.
-Call our office to assess your needs.